SoftwareHeritage/swh-docs/docs/sysadm/deployment/upgrade-swh-service.rst

 From the repository `swh-apps`_, create a new Dockerfile.

-Depending on the :ref:`services <distinct-services>` to package, other existing applications can serve as template:
+Depending on the :ref:`services
+<deployment-upgrade-swh-service-distinct-services>` to package, other existing
+applications can serve as template:

 - loader: use `git loader <https://gitlab.softwareheritage.org/swh/infra/swh-apps/-/blob/master/apps/swh-loader-git/>`_.
 - rpc service: use `graphql <https://gitlab.softwareheritage.org/swh/infra/swh-apps/-/blob/master/apps/swh-graphql/>`_
 - journal client: use `storage replayer <https://gitlab.softwareheritage.org/swh/infra/swh-apps/-/blob/master/apps/swh-storage-replayer>`_

 It's time to build and publish a docker image.
-It's a multiple steps process that can be executed locally starting with the :ref:`frozen set of dependencies requirements to generate <update-app-frozen-requirements>`.
+It's a multiple steps process that can be executed locally starting with the :ref:`frozen set of dependencies requirements to generate
+<deployment-upgrade-swh-service-update-app-frozen-requirements>`.

 .. _deployment-upgrade-swh-service-update-swh-application: